djekra/pandasklar/README.md

 Full dokumentation see `jupyter` directory.

+## Try out
+The directory `jupyter` contains many notebooks with examples.
+They are very easy to try out interactively online, with Google Colab.
+Just click the link at the top of the page and then select Runtime/Run all from the menu in Colab.

 ## Install
 `pip install pandasklar`

 ## Create Random Data for Testing
 * `random_series`: Returns a series of random data of several types, including names, random walks with perlin-noise and errorprone series to test your functions.